gkcgautam/Asset2SD/README.md

 ## BUGS AND CONTRIBUTIONS ##
-If you have a patch, fork my repo baby and send me a pull request.
+If you have a patch, fork my repo and send me a pull request.
 Submit bug reports on GitHub, please.

 ## Licence ##